w3f/polkadot-wiki/docs/polkadot-build-index.md

 # Builders Portal

-!!! info
-    _🏗️ Polkadot is under construction, these documents will likely change._
+_Polkadot is under construction, these documents will likely change._

 Welcome to the builders section of the Polkadot wiki.